 Which, of course, serious developers reject.
 That means they now have to be fluent in Haskell and Erlang and Python and Node.js and a dozen other completely distinct and mutually incomprehensible development tools.
 And they have to continually context switch between them when writing and debugging and maintaining.
 And the vast majority of us just aren’t good at that.

-That’s why I devoted two decades of my life to helping ensure that Perl 6 lets you solve problems in whatever (reasonable) way that suits you…and suits your problem!
+That’s why I devoted two decades of my life to helping ensure that Raku lets you solve problems in whatever (reasonable) way that suits you…and suits your problem!
 By all means solve the majority of your problem functionally, but implement the inherently stateful parts of your program with objects, and handle the intrinsically linguistic components with declarative grammars.
 But do it all in the same language and at whatever granularity you are most comfortable with.

 It’s not for everyone, of course, but it makes me happy. :-)